Meccano Motor Chassis

 This CAD model is my modified version of a Meccano Motor Chassis (Super Model No. 1a) from 1934.
 It’s based on the chassis for a 1933 Bentley 3-1/2 litre car.
 Advertised as “the silent sports car”, it had a six-cylinder, 110 bhp engine and a top speed of 90 mph (145 km/h).

 It was developed by Bentley under the ownership of Rolls-Royce, combining sporty performance with grandeur and reliability.
 Bentley sold the chassis to coachbuilders, such as Vanden Plas and Park Ward, to add their own custom luxury bodies.
+I’ve separately modeled a Meccano version of a Park Ward Sports Saloon that fits on the chassis.

 The model includes an electric motor for driving the rear wheels.
 It also includes a 4-speed gearbox with reverse, gear selector, single-plate clutch with foot pedal, 4-wheel cable-operated brakes with foot pedal and hand brake, Ackermann steering for the front wheels, and differential for the rear wheels, all of which are fully functional on the real model.
 The actual model is about 25 inches (64 cm) long.